GOALS THAT DRIVE SUCCESS

 Assembling a network of secure demonstration sites to enhance the development and deployment of innovative water technologies and attract entrepreneurs to the Chicago region

-Current Connect catalyzes new investment and commercialization of new technologies, enabling innovators to efficiently access Current’s curated network of investors, public utilities and commercial/industrial customers
+Current Connect catalyzes new investment and commercialization of new technologies, enabling innovators to efficiently access Current’s curated network of investors, public utilities and commercial/industrial partners

 Promoting circular economies and business model innovation among utilities and industry to decrease costs, increase revenue, and minimize waste discharges by recovering nutrients, minerals, and energy